gravitational/teleport/operator/README.md

 ### Requirementes

 #### K8S cluster
-You can use `minikube` if you don't have a cluster yet.
+If you don't have a cluster yet, you can start one by using the [minikube](https://minikube.sigs.k8s.io/docs/start/) tool.

 #### Operator's docker image
 You can obtain the docker image by pulling from `quay.io/gravitational/teleport`